 Topology Hiding is an Avaya SBCE security feature which allows changing certain key SIP message parameters to 'hide' or 'mask' how the enterprise network may appear to an unauthorized or malicious user.

 To create a Topology Hiding profile, select Global Profiles → Topology Hiding.
 Click on the Add button.

-In the compliance testing, two Topology Hiding profiles EN-TH and SP-TH were created.
+In the compliance testing, two Topology Hiding profiles EN-to-SP and SP-to-EN were created.

 Topology Hiding Profile for SP